inference-labs-inc/dsperse/README.md

 ```

 What happens:
-- For each selected segment, EZKL steps run: gen-settings, calibrate-settings, compile-circuit, setup
+- For each selected segment, the chosen backend compiles the circuit
+- JSTprove: Circuit artifacts saved under `models/net/slices/slice_<i>/jstprove/`
-- Circuit artifacts are saved under each slice: `models/net/slices/slice_<i>/ezkl/`
+- EZKL: Circuit artifacts saved under `models/net/slices/slice_<i>/ezkl/`
-- `settings.json`, `model.compiled`, `vk.key`, `pk.key` are the new file names
-- Slices metadata is updated with ezkl compilation info per segment
+- Slices metadata is updated with compilation info per segment

+For more details on backend selection and JSTprove integration, see [JSTprove Backend Documentation](docs/JSTPROVE_BACKEND.md).

 Note on missing slices:
 - If you pass a model directory without slices metadata present, the CLI will prompt you to slice first.

 3) Run inference
-- Runs a chained execution over the slices using EZKL where available and falling back to ONNX per-segment on failure.
+- Runs a chained execution over the slices using ZK backends where available and falling back to ONNX per-segment on failure.

 Common examples:
 ```bash